$L^{2}$ harmonic forms on complete special holonomy manifolds: Special holonomy manifolds

 \subsection{$Spin(7)$-manifolds}

-\begin{definition} A $Spin(7)$-manifold is a $8$-manifold $X$ equipped with a torsion-free $Spin(7)$-structure $\Om$, that is where $g_{\Om}$ is the metric induce by $\Om$. \end{definition} Under the action of $Spin(7)$, the space $\La^{2}(X)$ splits into irreducible representations, as follows:
+\begin{definition} A $Spin(7)$-manifold is a $8$-manifold $X$ equipped with a torsion-free $Spin(7)$-structure $\Om$, that is where $\rm{g}_{\Om}$ is the metric induced by $\Om$. \end{definition} Under the action of $Spin(7)$, the space $\La^{2}(X)$ splits into irreducible representations, as follows:

 These summands can be characterized as follows:

 From the construction, it is clear that the splitting (\ref{E13}) can be obtained via the operator $L_{\Om}$, $\La_{\Om}$.
 By Proposition \ref{P1} these operators commute with the Laplacian.
 Therefore, the harmonic forms also split: